-The share of solar and wind in the Chinese power mix has tripled since 2012.
+The share of solar and wind in Chile’s power mix reached 11% in 2018 (+10 pts since 2010).

 In 2018, the share of wind and solar in the global power mix rose by 0.8 pts, as power generation accounted for more than 30% of the total additional power production in 2018 (16% for solar and 15% for wind).

 Spurred by falling technology costs and ambitious policies, the share of wind and solar in the power mix continued to progress in all regions in 2018, especially in Latin America (ambitious renewable rollout in Brazil and Chile), in Asia (China, India and Japan) and in Europe (especially in Germany, the UK, Belgium and Turkey).
 Wind and solar technologies are also gaining momentum in the United States and Australia.
 They remain marginal in Africa and in fossil fuel producing areas (CIS and the Middle East).

 According to the Spanish power transmission system operator Red Eléctrica de España (REE), Spain added nearly 6.5 GW of new renewable power capacity in 2019 (6,456 MW), corresponding to a 13% increase in the renewable capacity.
 During 2019, 93 new solar PV power plants added 3,975 MW, while 86 new wind projects added 2,319 MW and 10 other renewable projects added 162 MW.
 Most of the new renewable capacity came from auctions held in 2017 (5,689 MW).
 This strong growth in the renewable capacity contributed to raise Spain's installed capacity by 5.6% at the end of 2019.

 According to Eurostat, the share of renewable energy in the gross final energy consumption of the European Union (EU) rose from 17.5% in 2017 to 18% in 2018, progressing towards the target of 20% of renewable energy by 2020 and at least 32% by 2030.